francas/SDVisits/README.md

 # Service Department Visits

 This is a demo Vaadin application created with Spring Boot.
 It is a queue management system allowing customers to reserve time in queue and specialists to accept/complete/cancel visits.
-Application is currently hosted on AWS.

 ## Functionality
 2 roles are supported: